 Through our 2-year warranty program on the trail cameras we sell, we are able to track warranty rates on all trailcam manufacturers.
 We do not publish this data but Browning trail cameras have proven to be a durable camera for us.
 With the Dark Ops 940 not changing in design or structure, we anticipate that will continue in this model.
 If an issue arises, we will update this Browning Dark Ops 940 Review immediately.

 The 2017 Dark Ops 940 comes with additional memory capacity and improved detection range.
-This remains one of our top-rated no glow cameras for a variety of camera trap uses (wildlife, security, backyard photography).
+This remains one of our top-rated no glow cameras for a variety of camera trap uses (wildlife, cabin security, business surveillance, backyard photography).
 This camera is good at everything without possessing a glaring weakness.
 We continue to recommend this model.

 Enjoy our reviews?
 Please consider purchasing your next trail camera from us.

 Q: How do I view the pictures?

 A: There are a number of ways to do this.
 Pictures/videos are stored on the SD card you place in the camera.